gaserslav/Jocabook/README.md

 ### after that you insert title and content of post

-### I know main pages looks shity complaring to login page and also i should be adding notification/something that will tell you that someone is trying to contant you and profile pic customization
+### I know main pages looks shitty comparing to login page and also I should be adding notification/something that will tell you that someone is trying to contact you and profile pic customization